tuongphantrue/reddit-top-post-emailer/README.md

 similar) is the fallback.

-Score, images, and full body text require one extra request per post on top of the listing request - up to 51 requests per run at the default `POSTS_TOTAL=50`.
-Testing confirmed Reddit blocks essentially all of these per-post requests when they come directly from GitHub Actions' IP range (0/50 succeeded without a proxy).
-Setting `PROXY_URL` routes just these per-post requests through a residential proxy instead, which avoids that block.
-Without `PROXY_URL` set, the script still runs fine - it just skips enrichment and sends title/author/link only, same as the fallback.
-If enrichment is still failing with a proxy configured, check the run logs for the `Got score/image/body for X/50` line - if that's still 0, the proxy itself may be misconfigured, out of quota, or also getting blocked.
+Score, images, and full body text require one extra request per post on top of the listing request, and testing confirmed Reddit blocks essentially all of these per-post requests when they look anonymous (0/50 succeeded without authentication).
+Setting `REDDIT_COOKIE` attaches your logged-in Reddit session to those requests instead, which may get past that block since it looks like a real user rather than a bot.
+This isn't officially sanctioned by Reddit's API terms, and the cookie will expire periodically (needing a fresh copy from your browser when it does).
+Without `REDDIT_COOKIE` set, the script still runs fine - it just skips enrichment and sends title/author/link only.
+If enrichment is still failing with a cookie configured, check the run logs for the `Got score/image/body for X/50` line - if that's still 0, the cookie may be expired, or Reddit may be blocking even authenticated requests from this IP range.

 Also note: since this runs every 30 minutes with no de-duplication, you'll get repeat emails of the same top posts throughout the day.
 Let me know if